 Frequently Asked Questions

-80/94 FlexRoad is an Indiana Department of Transportation project to study innovative solutions to improve traffic flow and safety along Indiana’s busiest interstate corridor.
-It will identify best solutions for the I-80/I-94 corridor (Borman Expressway), from I-65 in Indiana on the east to IL 394 on the west.
+80/94 FlexRoad is an Indiana Department of Transportation (INDOT) project to identify solutions to improve traffic flow and safety along Indiana’s busiest interstate corridor.
+It will implement innovative strategies to help reduce travel time, increase travel time reliability and improve safety.

 The 80/94 FlexRoad project area extends over 14 miles from the IL 394 interchange in Cook County, Illinois to the I-65 interchange in Lake County, Indiana.